mzdb/mzdb-swath/README.md

 mzdb-swath
 ==========

-A experimental Java library for prototyping the SWATH-MS support in mzDB.
+A Java library for prototyping the SWATH-MS support in mzDB.

 The following libraries are required: